Frequently Asked Questions - Rules and Regulations

 1. DEFINITION OF TAG

-Any bodily contact with a dart launched from a blaster is considered a tag.
-This includes any part of the gear or equipment (e.g. Blaster, Scopes, tactical gears, scopes, attachments, belts, holsters, slings, recording equipment, etc.) on an individual,
+Any contact on a player with a dart launched from a blaster is considered a tag.
+This includes any part of the gear or equipment on an individual. (e.g. Blaster, Scopes, tactical gears, pouches, attachments, belts, holsters, slings, recording equipment, etc.) It does not constitute a tag, when players throw darts at another player by hand or any alternative method that is NOT using a blaster.

 2. TAGGING